 Columbia Premises Liability Lawyers at Chappell Smith & Arden, P.A.
 Represent Victims Injured on All Types of Property

-If you have been injured in an accident at a retail store, mall, amusement park, water park, at a friend’s party, or on any other type of property, we can help you recover compensation.
-To learn more, contact the experienced premises liability lawyers in Columbia at Chappell Smith & Arden, P.A. today at 803-929-3600 or contact us online to schedule a free consultation.
+If you have been injured in an accident at a retail store, mall, gas station, hotel, amusement park, friend’s house, or any other type of property owned by another, our legal team could investigate to determine if you are eligible to recover compensation.
+To learn more, contact the experienced premises liability lawyers in Columbia at Chappell Smith & Arden, P.A. today at 803-674-4977 or contact us online to schedule a free consultation.

-With offices located throughout South Carolina, we represents client in Lextington County, Richland County, Sumter County, Aiken County, Florence County, Lancaster County, York County, Orangeburg County, Kershaw County, Newberry County, and in Columbia, Lexington, Irmo, Chapin, Rock Hill, Aiken, Sumter, Newberry, Florence, and Spartanburg.
+With offices located throughout South Carolina, we represent client in Lexington County, Richland County, Sumter County, Aiken County, Florence County, Lancaster County, York County, Orangeburg County, Kershaw County, Newberry County, and in Columbia, Lexington, Irmo, Chapin, Rock Hill, Aiken, Sumter, Newberry, Florence, and Spartanburg.